hou-yz/hou-yz.github.io/_pages/about.md

 About
 ======
-Yunzhong Hou (侯云钟) is a research fellow at Australian National University, working with [Prof. Tom Gedeon](https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/#top) and [Dr. Liang Zheng](http://zheng-lab.cecs.anu.edu.au/).
-Before that, he studied as a PhD student under the supervision of [Dr. Liang Zheng](http://zheng-lab.cecs.anu.edu.au/), [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/), and [Prof. Hongdong Li](http://users.cecs.anu.edu.au/~hongdong/) at Australian National University.
-He received his bachelor's degree in electronic engineering from Tsinghua University in 2018.
+Yunzhong Hou (侯云钟) is a dedicated research fellow at the Australian National University, collaborating closely with [Prof. Tom Gedeon](https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/#top) and [Prof. Liang Zheng](http://zheng-lab.cecs.anu.edu.au/).
+He completed his PhD at the same university in 2023, under the esteemed guidance of [Prof. Liang Zheng](http://zheng-lab.cecs.anu.edu.au/), [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/), and [Prof. Hongdong Li](http://users.cecs.anu.edu.au/~hongdong/).
+Yunzhong's academic journey began at Tsinghua University, where he earned a bachelor's degree in electronic engineering in 2018.

-He serves as a conference reviewer for CVPR, ICCV, ACM MM, IJCAI, etc; and a journal reviewer for TPAMI, TIP, TMM, TCSVT, etc.
+Specializing in computer vision and deep learning, his current research interest lies in AI-based drone videography, camera control and optimizations for embodied agents, and multi-view detection and tracking.
+Yunzhong is actively involved in the academic community, contributing as a conference reviewer for prominent conferences such as CVPR, ECCV, ICCV, NeurIPS, ACM MM, and IJCAI.
+He also serves as a journal reviewer for respected publications like TPAMI, TIP, TMM, and TCSVT, and an area chair for ICASSP and ACM MM.

-His current research interest lies in computer vision and deep learning.
-More specifically, it includes multiview detection and tracking, domain adaptation, generative models, and efficient AI.

 For more details, please find his CV [here](https://1drv.ms/b/s!AtzsQybTubHfhI8szRMzVSKg6dYy-Q?e=sFSths).

 News
 ======

+- *2023.12* **Our grant proposal _"Privacy-Percerving Perception for Robotics"_ is awarded by the [HMI seed grant](https://services.anu.edu.au/research-support/funding-opportunities/computing-for-social-good-seed-grants-2023) for 25,000 AUD!
+Big thank you to [Dylan](https://sites.google.com/view/djcampbell), [Rahul](https://rahulsho.me/), and [Mike](https://michaelrandallbarnes.com/about)!**

+- *2023.12* **Check out our latest research on camera layout optimization _"Optimizing Camera Configurations for Multi-View Pedestrian Detection"_. [arxiv](https://arxiv.org/abs/2312.02144)**

+- *2023.11* Our paper _"View-Coherent Correlation Consistency for Semi-Supervised Semantic Segmentation"_ is accepted by *Pattern recognition*. [paper](https://www.sciencedirect.com/science/article/pii/S0031320323007860).
+-
-- *2023.06*   **I was named outstanding reviewer for CVPR 2023!**
+- *2023.06*   I was named outstanding reviewer for CVPR 2023!

-- *2023.04*   **Joined as a research fellow at ANU, working with [Prof. Tom Gedeon](https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/#top) and [Dr. Liang Zheng](http://zheng-lab.cecs.anu.edu.au/).
-Excited!**
+- *2023.04*   Joined as a research fellow at ANU, working with [Prof. Tom Gedeon](https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/#top) and [Dr. Liang Zheng](http://zheng-lab.cecs.anu.edu.au/).
+Excited!

-- *2023.03*   Check out our latest research _"[Learning to Select Camera Views: Efficient Multiview Understanding at Few Glances]()"_ on arXiv. [paper](https://arxiv.org/abs/2303.06145), [code](https://github.com/hou-yz/MVSelect)
+- *2023.03*   Check out our latest research _"Learning to Select Camera Views: Efficient Multiview Understanding at Few Glances"_ on arXiv. [paper](https://arxiv.org/abs/2303.06145), [code](https://github.com/hou-yz/MVSelect)

 - *2022.07-2022.10*   Internship at Amazon Web Services as a research scientist on vision-language tasks.
 Hello Bay Area!